 The fintech market in Canada has grown at a rapid pace over the past few years.
 Here are 12 fintech stocks on Canadian exchanges.

-Financial technology (fintech) usage in Canada is growing as are partnerships between Canadian banks and fintech companies.
+Financial technology (fintech) usage in Canada is growing, as are partnerships between Canadian banks and Canadian fintech stocks.

 Canada’s fintech adoption rate more than doubled between 2017 and 2019, according to the Ernst & Young Global Fintech Adoption Index.
 Fintech adoption reached 50 percent in Canada, compared to 46 percent in the US and 67 percent in Hong Kong.
 Adoption rates are accelerating faster than anticipated, the report further notes, as 2017 figures for Canada stood at 18 percent.

 In addition to the data supporting the maturation and growth of the fintech sector, data from Statista shows that the leading fintech industry in Canada is the digital payments sector.
 Digital payment transaction value is projected to reach more than US$52 million in 2020.
 This market segment is expected to grow by a CAGR of 20.1 percent to reach more than US$110 million by 2024.

 According to a report from the Bank of Canada, fintech both has the ability to improve efficiencies in the financial services sector while also exposing additional vulnerabilities.
 The Federal Government of Canada published a review of open banking to assess the potential benefits, which includes a broader spectrum of products, as well as the possible security liabilities to Canadian citizens.
 Open banking is the authorization of third part institutions having access to financial transaction data.
 The report highlights the importance of maintaining Canada’s trustworthy and resilient financial industry.